CAPE TOWN FELLOWSHIP PROGRAM

 APPLICATIONS now CLOSED

-Not ready TO JOIN US IN CAPE TOWN?
+COULDN'T JOIN US IN CAPE TOWN?

 Take one of our courses in Systems Thinking, Sustainable Design, Circular Economy and more much more at our online school to get ready for the next level, and register your interest in an upcoming Fellowship.